gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

   #     - main
 ```

-The workflow uses the [semantic-release bot]({{< param "links.semantic-release" >}}) to automate the creation and publication of releases upon each merge to the main branch.
+The workflow uses the {{< link semantic-release >}}semantic-release bot{{< /link >}} to automate the creation and publication of releases upon each merge to the main branch.
 The bot updates the repository content, such as new distribution files added by the `postinstall` npm script.
 It also scans all commit messages and determines the type of release.
 Finally, it publishes a new release with auto-generated release notes.

-Hinode uses the [Angular Commit Message conventions]({{< param "links.angular_commit" >}}).
+Hinode uses the {{< link angular_commit >}}Angular Commit Message conventions{{< /link >}}.
 In brief, add the following prefixes to your commit messages to determine the type of release:

 - `feat!:` A breaking change (creates a new major release)
 - `feat:` A new feature (creates a new minor release)
-- `fix:` A bug fix (creates a new patch release, also triggered by [dependabot upgrades]({{< relref "#npm-package-upgrades" >}}))
+- `fix:` A bug fix (creates a new patch release, also triggered by [Dependabot upgrades]({{< relref "#npm-package-upgrades" >}}))
 - `chore:` Changes to the build process or auxiliary tools and libraries such as documentation generation (does not trigger a new release)

 The workflow requires two secrets within your repository.
 Add them as `action secret` in the `security` section of the repository configuration.